chunlaw/react-world-compass/README.md

   // ...
 }
 ```

+For the Safari in iOS, you should call `requestPermission` through a **user event**, e.g., clicking a button box, before using `useCompass`.

 ## Paramenter
 - `interval`: The interval you want to capture the compass value.
 Type: `number`, default: `20` (i.e., 20ms)